Get insider access

 7.3 Travel Photography

 The RICOH GR III is decent for travel photography.
 It delivers excellent image quality and performs well even in low light.
 It's remarkably compact and easy to take with you on the go.
-It also feels well-built and has a very bright screen that can easily overcome glare in sunny conditions.
-Unfortunately, its battery life is poor, and its autofocus system isn't very reliable with tracking moving subjects.
+It also feels well-built and has a very bright screen that can easily overcome glare in sunny conditions, though it lacks a viewfinder.
+Unfortunately, its battery life is poor, and its autofocus system isn't very reliable at tracking moving subjects.

 Pros